-Adult volleyball is a new program of offered by the Department and offers Co-ed and Women's Leagues Shasta LAFCO 29 Commission Draft - September 2024 for adults 18 years or older.
+Adult volleyball is a new program offered by the Department and offers Co-ed and Women's Leagues 29 for adults 18 years or older.
 The volleyball games are self-officiated and players are responsible for calling violations for their own team.
 Each game does have a separate scorekeeper and there are at least eight games played during each league season.
 Each season lasts roughly two months and has a fee of \$150 per team.